Busting the 10,000-Hour Myth

 But these people don’t realize that I’ve had over 1,500 students who did learn piano fast with my course.
 Based on what I’ve seen with those students, 10,000 hours isn’t necessary to get results quickly and to start playing real songs.
 So, why is there a disconnect between popular wisdom and the reality I see every day with my students?

 Recently, someone named Connor contacted me to thank me for my YouTube videos.
 Connor had conducted an experiment to see what he could achieve on the piano after just 20 days of practice.
 It was great to see his progression!
 Plus, I noticed something else when I was watching Connor’s video.

-A commenter had posted a link to a TedX Talk video by Josh Kaufman (you can watch it here).
-Josh described how his fascination with how people learn new skills.
+A commenter posted a link to a TedX Talk video by Josh Kaufman (you can watch it here).
+Josh describes his fascination with how people learn new skills.
 He had heard the same supposedly magic number – 10,000 hours.
 So he decided to do some research on the topic.
-But as he dug a bit deeper, Josh found that the original significance of that number had been twisted over time.
+But as he dug a bit deeper, Josh found that the original significance of that number became twisted over time.

 In reality, the first 20 hours of any learning experience are the most important.
 As Josh learned, further improvements after that were minor in comparison to what someone could achieve from the initial 20 hours.